 The chief complaint of those with plantar fasciitis is heel pain, usually at the base of the heel.
 Some experience discomfort at the base of the mid-foot region.
 The discomfort develops in a gradual manner over time.

 In most cases, it only affects one foot but can affect both in some cases.
-The discomfort can be described as dull while others have sharp pain.
+The discomfort is dull while others have sharp pain.
 Some experience burning or achiness on the base of the foot radiating outward from the heel.

-The discomfort is worse in the morning upon moving out of bed or after being seated or lying down for some time.
+The discomfort is worse in the morning upon moving out of bed or after sitting or lying down for some time.
 Climbing stairs can be hard due to the rigidity of the heel.

 After engaging in prolonged activities, the discomfort might flare up due to the increased inflammation.